AndrejStojkovic/card-deck/README.md

 ```

 ### Known bugs:
-- The site is not optimized very well for smaller screens..
+- The site is not optimized very well for smaller screens, still works tho...

 ### Link to website:
 https://andrejstojkovic.github.io/card-deck/